What is sebaceous hyperplasia?

-Sebaceous hyperplasia may be more prevalent in immunosuppressed patients, for example following organ transplantation.
+Sebaceous hyperplasia may be more prevalent in immunosuppressed patients: for example, in a patient following organ transplantation.
 It is also frequently prominent in the rare Torre-Muir syndrome.

 More images of sebaceous hyperplasia ...

 Sebaceous hyperplasia is harmless and does not require any treatment.
-However, for cosmetic reasons or if they are bothersome if irritated, individual lesions may be removed by light electrocautery or laser vaporization.
+However, for cosmetic reasons or if they are bothersome if irritated, individual lesions may be removed by light electrocautery or laser vaporisation.